How to Organize Multiple Kids’ Sports Schedules Without Losing Your Mind

 • school activities

-The tools families use to coordinate these schedules are beginning to evolve.
+The tools families use are starting to evolve.

-The next generation of family coordination tools focuses less on calendar storage and more on schedule creation.
+The next generation focuses less on storing events and more on:

 ---